syncfusion-content/xamarin-docs/Xamarin/DataGrid/Data-Binding.md

 ---
 layout: post
 title: Data Binding | SfDataGrid | Xamarin | Syncfusion
 description: Data Binding and different sources that can be bound to Xamarin.Forms DataGrid.
+It supports data sources such as List, ObservableCollection and so on.
 platform: xamarin
 control: SfDataGrid
 documentation: UG